yuhonas/off-by-one/stile/README.md

 - Optimize for conversation, engineering always involves compromises, let's chat about them
 - Less is more, I may be able to solve this without code (or less of it) so let's expend a little time to include
   1. Is there any "out of the box solutions" to solve this, if so, great, let's do that whilst also avoiding [Not Invented Here](https://en.wikipedia.org/wiki/Not_invented_here)
-  2. If I need to build it what's the write tool for the job, I favoured python/node api frameworks due to popular usage but I looked at express (node)/fastapi (python) amongst others with an eye for how much I can get "out of the box"
+  2. If I need to build it what's the write tool for the job, I favoured python/node api frameworks due to popular usage so I looked at express (node)/fastapi (python) amongst others with an eye for maxing out existing technology leverage
-  3. Once that framework is found let's keep it simple even at the cost of performance to optimize for serviceability
+  3. Once that framework is found let's keep it simple even at the cost of performance to optimize for serviceability, who knows who will be building on it, start simple
-- Did I spend more then 3 hours... yes, but happy to chat about those constraints/why 😆
 - Replayability, with all the unknowns, we're most likely going to get it wrong, that's ok, as long as we can course correct

+Did I spend more then 3 hours... yes, but happy to chat about those constraints/what that would mean professionally and why I spent more 😆

 I settled on Rails with bare bones api generation using `rails new stile --api` as it had
 * A language i've been coding in recently